Interested in a hands-on learning experience for developing LLM applications?

 We will cover deletion later in this section.

 Now we can hunt for missing values.
 Drag in a “Summarize Data” module and connect it to your “Edit Metadata” module.
 Run the experiment and visualize the summary output.
-You will get a column summarizing “missing value count” for each attribute.
+You will get a column summarizing the “missing value count” for each attribute.
 At this point, there are 177 missing values for “Age” and 2 missing values for “Embarked.”

 Summarize-Data